OCT application for skin cancer diagnosis

 After several tests Michelson decided for the M2i.4022-exp with 4 channels 14 bit resolution 20 MS/s due to the cost effective and slim design (4 channels with one slot width) and the good noise performance.

-The Spectrum card has been installed in a standard desktop PC, combined with laser interferometer, detector and associated power supply.
+This card, manufactured by Spectrum Instrumentation GmbH, has been installed in a standard desktop PC, combined with laser interferometer, detector and associated power supply.
 All modules are placed on a trolley with a TFT screen fixed at the top allowing the operator to easily see the scanned images during patient examinations.

 A number of VivoSight systems has been built with this card.